prenderj/variant_tutorial/README.md

  --emitRefConfidence GVCF --dbsnp vcf_chr_4.vcf \
  -o cow1.g.vcf
 ```
 **IMPORTANT.
 The steps 2-5 above would normally be run for each of your samples to generate one g.vcf file per sample.
-However to save time we have prepared the g.vcf files for the remaining sample for use with the next step.**
+However to save time we have prepared the g.vcf file for the remaining sample for use with the next step.**
 ## 6. Raw variant calls
 Run GenotypeGVCFs over the 11 g.vcf files to get a list of raw (unfiltered) variants.
 Each of the separate g.vcf files is specified with the --variant flag.
 ```